We may earn income from links in this post. Please read this Disclosure for details.

 Available for a maximum of 15 people, this Día de los Muertos walking tour also features ceremonies to remember the lives of Puerto Escondido residents who have passed away.

-Cost for the Day of the Dead Tour in Puerto Escondido: 500 pesos (confirm pricing with Gina)
+Cost for the Day of the Dead Tour in Puerto Escondido: 500 MXN pesos (confirm pricing with Gina)

 Dates: Two dates

-Note: Wear comfortable shoes, bring water, masks and cash to purchase cempasuchil flowers and candles in the market.
+🌟 Pro Tip: Wear comfortable shoes, bring water, masks and cash to purchase cempasuchil flowers and candles in the market.
 You’ll enjoy pan de muerto and chocolate during the tour.

-7. Tapete de Arena – Oaxacan Sand Painting
+7. Tapete de Arena (Oaxacan Sand Painting)

-Another Day of the Day element to watch for is a tapete de arena.
-This is a rug created of coloured sand laid on the ground as part of Día de Muertos celebrations in Oaxaca and other regions of Mexico.
+This unique tradition features a rug created of coloured sand laid on the ground as part of Oaxacan Día de Muertos celebrations.

 Such ritual works of art are also typical in Oaxacan funerary rites especially in towns such as Santa Cruz Xoxocotlán in the Central Valleys region.
 The tapetes may feature figures of Jesus, the Virgin Mary and other saints.